by Shawna Cropas

 “Mag-Nificent” Glossy Matter

-To think this list of events are already regular features in the magazines.
+To think this is a list of just regular events!

 So as the ‘Maui World Turns’: Film stars, professional watermen, billionaires, locals, tourist, dolphins and monk seals coast amongst each other and live in harmony while finding their place in the ocean hierarchy in their pursuit of the perfect glide.

 Summer Time and the Living is Easy: The sea is ruffled by constant trade winds.
 The north shore world is littered with windsurfers and kiters zipping in and out along different beaches from Hookipa, Sugar Cover, Sprecks, down to Kanaha.
 Out in the blue water, a little further offshore are trains of Stand Up Paddlers sweeping the oceans clean on endless downwinder runs from Maliko to the harbor.
 On the south side waves are small to shoulder high for most of the summer months.

 Autumn and Spring are the Goldilock Seasons: Not too hot, not too cold, not too big and just enough wind.
 There’s surf on all sides of the island.
 The wind blows steady on the north shore and Maui becomes center stage for insane windsurfing and kiting acrobats in the waves while there still remains radical Standup Paddling downwinders in manageable surf for those who like to feel charged up on a buzz of excitement.